 - The TOE can be configured in a way that it deactivates EAC by excluding DG3 and DG4 from the ePassport.
-Though it depends on the policy of the personalization agents whether they activate EAC or not, it is strongly recommended that the personalization agent activates EAC by including DG3 and DG4 because the evaluated TOE configuration includes EAC. - When secure messaging is not applied during personalization phase according to the policy of the personalization agent, it is strongly recommended that the physical, procedural and personal security measures are in place in order to ensure confidentiality and integrity of the transmitted data during personalization phase. - It has to be ensured that MRZ data which are used to derive BAC authentication keys provides sufficient entropy to withstand related attacks.
+Though it depends on the policy of the Personalization Agents whether they activate EAC or not, it is strongly recommended that the Personalization Agent activates EAC by including DG3 and DG4 because the evaluated TOE configuration includes EAC. - It has to be ensured that MRZ data which are used to derive BAC authentication keys provides sufficient entropy to withstand related attacks. - The TOE supports both SAC and BAC to ensure global interoperability.
+Thus, the Inspection System SHOULD use SAC instead of BAC.